ktrrbypass/ktrrbypass/README.md

 I do stuff
 - Nun cool yet but eta s0n i promise
 - I know python and am learning swift and shi
-- I like playing with iOS and jailbreaking my phones!
+- I like playing with iOS and jailbreaking my phones idk
 - Add me on discord or sum @ktrrbypass

 <!--